ongres/stackgres/doc/content/en/09-runbooks/06-supabase-stackgres/_index.md

 ```
 git clone https://github.com/supabase-community/supabase-kubernetes
 cd supabase-kubernetes/charts/supabase
-cp values.example.yaml my-values.yaml
+wget https://raw.githubusercontent.com/ongres/apps-on-stackgres/main/examples/supabase/values.stackgres.yaml -O values.stackgres.yaml
 ```

-We edit the contents of our `my-values.yaml`, to disable the database creation (since we use our own), to change the db host names, and URLs of the Supabase API and Studio.
+We edit the contents of our `values.stackgres.yaml`, to disable the database creation (since we use our own), to change the db host names, and URLs of the Supabase API and Studio.
-For a first test it's sufficient to use a local port forwarding, so our example uses `localhost` addresses instead of Kubernetes ingress resources.
+For a first test, it's sufficient to use a local port forwarding, so our example uses `localhost` addresses instead of Kubernetes ingress resources.
-You might want to change this depending on your Kubernetes cluster and cloud setup.
+You need to change this depending on your Kubernetes cluster and cloud setup, for example using Kubernetes ingresses with your correct host name, or exposing the `demo-supabase-kong` and `demo-supabase-studio` service in any other way.

-You can find the full contents of our example `my-values.yaml` [here](TODO).
+You can find the full contents of our example `values.stackgres.yaml` [here](https://github.com/ongres/apps-on-stackgres/blob/main/examples/supabase/values.stackgres.yaml).

 Before we can install the Supabase Helm chart, we also need to set up some secrets with the Supabase auth keys, and also our SGCluster credentials.